 EQST 012 Awash National Park and Doho Lodge

-Awash National Park, one or 2 nights
+Awash National Park, 2 nights

 We will stop en route at Beseka Lake, home to many water birds, including Striated (or Green-backed) and Black-headed Herons, Red-billed Teal, White-backed and Maccoa Ducks, and Common Crane.

 Depending on how long we stop for birding en route, the 210 km drive will take about 4-5 hours.
 Our destination today is the Awash Falls Lodge, located inside the park, next to the Falls.